sums-ucsd/web/team.md

 ---
-title: Team
+title: Board Members
 layout: teams
-description: Team
+description: Board Members
-permalink: "/team/"
+permalink: "/board-members/"
 intro_image_absolute: true
 intro_image_hide_on_mobile: false
 ---

-# Meet The Team
+# Meet Our Board Members

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+If you have any general inquiries, please send us an email at sums (at) ucsd (dot) edu.